-To mitigate the impact of unforeseen operational risk events, the Bank has on-going and actively managed Business Continuity Planning (£CP) programmes for its major critical business operations and activities at the Head Office, data centre, and branchesq locations.
-The BCP programmes are subject to regular testing to ensure efficacy, reliability and functionality, and come under the responsibility of the Banks Business Continuity Management Department.
+To mitigate the impact of unforeseen operational risk events, the Bank has on-going and actively managed Business Continuity Planning ('BCP') programmes for its major critical business operations and activities at the Head Office, data centre, and branches' locations.
+The BCP programmes are subject to regular testing to ensure efficacy, reliability and functionality, and come under the responsibility of the Bank's Risk Management Department.